skorasaurus/skorasaurus.github.io/_posts/2015-01-08-mapping-clevelands-building-ages.md

 ---
 layout: post
 ---
-A quick update to let people know that I made an online map of <a href= "http://skorasaurus.github.io/maps/clebuildings.html"> Cleveland's Building ages </a>
+A quick update to let people know that I made an <a href= "http://skorasaur.us/maps/clebuildings.html"> online map of Cleveland's Building ages </a>

 I've wanted to make one for a couple years now but didn't have access to the data.
 I finally do now and uploaded the <a href="https://github.com/skorasaurus/clebuildings/blob/master/all.csv"> raw data on github </a>.
 Once you click on that link, click raw, and save the file as a CSV.